DrabWeb/Sudachi/README.md

 ## Current Implemented Features
 * Theme Engine

-> * Customize all colors of the application
+> * Customize many things about the application appearance(Window, Images, Colors and more)
-> * Customize all images of the application(Media icons, folder icon, ETC.)

 * Player